 - Respond to requests concerning planning and design guidelines regarding bike/ped facilities.
 Provide reviews of bike/ped projects and facilities with KYTC's Highway District Office (HDO) and Central Office (CO) Divisions, Area Development Districts (ADDs), Metropolitan Planning Organizations (MPOs), and local governments. - Review and perform quality control measures of bicycle and pedestrian facility inventory updates received from the ADDs as part of their annual work program.
 Integrate and process updates to the Bike/Ped Facilities (BKPD) assets in the HIS database.
-Act as a technical liaison and respond to technical inquiries about bike/ped facility types from ADD staff. - Review and comment on requests for signage or other options to recognize bike/ped facilities or on-road bicycle routes. - Provide technical assistance and training for all state agencies, local agencies, ADDs, and other organizations in policy related materials and subjects related to non-motorized travel planning, facility design (including ADA compliance), and inspection. - Review listing of proposed resurfacing and realignment projects for opportunities to improve bike/ped facilities or treatments through restriping and other improvements.
-Review for considerations within local bike/ped plans where appropriate as part of maintenance activities. - Provide bike/ped accommodation considerations within traffic forecasts, planning studies, and other Project Development reports. - Develop, update, and standardized coordination protocols with the Divisions of Maintenance, Traffic Operations, Design, Planning, and HDOs concerning Share the Road (STR) sign placement procedures. - Regularly update and maintain GIS datasets and maps of bike/ped network facilities and plans statewide.
-Document linkage between the local and regional network facilities.
-Use national and statewide data sources (Streetlight, Strava, or other applications) to confirm and analyze bike/ped travel activity. - Regularly maintain and update the statewide shared use path GIS dataset, and coordinate with OIT for data sharing endeavors internally and externally.
+Act as a technical liaison and respond to technical inquiries about bike/ped facility types from ADD staff. - Collaborate with ADD's to maintain database of local bike/ped master plans across the state and update this in the.
+Bicycle and Pedestrian Plans webpage. - Review and comment on requests for signage or other options to recognize bike/ped facilities or on-road bicycle routes. - Provide technical assistance and training for all state agencies, local agencies, ADDs, and other organizations in policy related materials and subjects related to non-motorized travel planning, facility design (including ADA compliance), and inspection. - Review listing of proposed resurfacing and realignment projects for opportunities to improve bike/ped facilities or treatments through restriping and other improvements.
+Review for considerations within local bike/ped plans where appropriate as part of maintenance activities. - Provide bike/ped accommodation considerations within traffic forecasts, planning studies, and other Project Development reports. - Develop, update, and standardized coordination protocols with the Divisions of Maintenance, Traffic Operations, Design, Planning, and HDOs concerning Share the Road (STR) sign placement procedures.